fan-wenjie/briefJson-Java/README.md

 Seriable :Mark Field which will be Serialized in Java Bean;

-ParseException :Exception include json and position where error occured thrown when parsing a illegal json
+ParseException :Exception include json and position where error occured thrown when parsing an illegal json